These White People Will Respond To Your Racist Trolls So You Don’t Have To

 If you’re a person of color exhausted by having to explain over and over on social media why “all lives” aren’t treated the same by police or why producer Issa Rae saying she’s “rooting for everybody black” is not racist, one group is here to help you: White Nonsense Roundup.

-The volunteer-run Facebook group, founded last year by friends Layla Tromble and Terri Kompton in Washington state, has white people respond to racist trolls online at the request of people of color.
+The volunteer-run Facebook group, founded last year by friends Layla Tromble and Terri Kempton in Washington state, has white people respond to racist trolls online at the request of people of color.

 “If a white person is filling your social media with white nonsense ― anything from overt racism to well-intentioned problematic statements, tag us and a white person will come roundup our own,” the group’s Facebook post reads.